The RSV and our partners host science and technology events in Victoria throughout the year including National Science Week.

 6:00 pm

-As a part of the Inspiring Victoria program, the Royal Society of Victoria publishes regular articles to keep Victoria’s science community up to speed with activities, opportunities, issues and new developments.
+The Royal Society of Victoria publishes regular articles to keep Australia’s science and technology community up to speed with activities, opportunities, issues and new developments.

 Indigenous Knowledge